 IsolateMS™ tells your provider if you have a gene expression pattern consistent with multiple sclerosis.
 The gene expression pattern IsolateMS looks for was established during the research phase of test development.
 The test is currently being validated in our CLIA-certified laboratory and will be available in summer 2017.

-IsolateGI™ tells your provider if you have a gene expression pattern consistent with irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD).
-If the pattern scores positively for inflammatory bowel disease, IsolateGI will further classify the pattern as Crohn’s disease or ulcerative colitis.
-The expression patterns for IBS and IBD were established during the research phase of IsolateGI test development.
+IsolateIBS-IBD™ tells your provider if you have a gene expression pattern consistent with irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD).
+If the pattern scores positively for inflammatory bowel disease, IsolateIBS-IBD will further classify the pattern as Crohn’s disease or ulcerative colitis.
+The expression patterns for IBS and IBD were established during the research phase of test development.
 The test is currently being validated in our CLIA-certified laboratory will be available in the summer of 2017.

-IsolateRheum™ tells your provider if you have a gene expression pattern consistent with rheumatoid arthritis, lupus or fibromyalgia.
-This test is still being validated in the research laboratory and will be available in late 2017.
+IsolateFibromyalgia™ tells your provider if you have a gene expression pattern consistent with fibromyalgia, and if the result is No, the test will identify if you have rheumatoid arthritis or lupus.
+This test is still being validated in the research laboratory and will be available in fall of 2017.

 Our suite of tests measure gene expression patterns in whole blood.
 Gene expression is the process whereby instructions found in the DNA become a functional product called RNA (ribonucleic acid).
 Using gold standard approaches widely adopted in the molecular lab industry, expression of a gene is quantified to determine the extent to which a particular gene is turned on or turned off.